Exabel/api/exabel/graph/doc/introduction.rst

 Note that names are stored case sensitive, in other words, "APPLE" is not equal to "apple".
 By convention, entities have lower case resource ids, and relationships have upper case ids.

+Resource names are prefixed with a namespace followed by a dot, either ``exabel.`` or the customer's namespace, for instance ``customer1.``.